KTH-SML/ITRL-Manufacturing/README.md

 ## 🔧 Troubleshooting

 ### First Layer Adhesion Issues
-0. Clean Clean Clean.
+1. Clean Clean Clean.
 Often non obvious bed failures are due to a greasy/dusty bed (grease from hands, feet, faces), usually from hands.
-That is why it is important to wipe the bed down with isopropyl alcohol once in a while.
+Take off the magnetic build plate and clean it as if it were a plate (dishsoap and brush).
-1. Avoid applying glue to the bed unless it's accompanied by thorough cleaning before and after printing, (under no circumstance should glue be used on the Voron Trident).
+2. Avoid applying glue to the bed unless it's accompanied by thorough cleaning before and after printing.

-##### Does not apply to the PrusaMK4:
-1. Gradually increase the first layer flow rate, potentially up to 200%.
-Be mindful of any clicking sounds, indicating that the setting might be too high.
-2. Consider raising the bed temperature and lowering the first layer's speed.
-For Ultimakers, remember to check and trim the filament for [bite marks](https://content.invisioncic.com/ultimake/monthly_2015_08/Filament.jpg.f86418ddcaa460f1f2acc257042f0c42.jpg).
-3. Ensure the bed is properly leveled.
-This is particularly critical for Ultimaker 2+.
-Incorrect leveling can result in nozzle damage.
-[See this first layer calibration guide](https://github.com/KTH-SML/ITRL-Manufacturing/assets/21311514/577eaf8e-30e7-4db9-832f-9c69cd600eb7).

 ## 📋 Instructions

-### Installation instructions Trident
+### Automatic Installation Instructions Trident
 #### MAC OS
 The recommended install method is using brew.
 To install brew type this into Terminal:
 ```console